kubo-azu/Click-qPCR/README.md

 **Plot:** The chart will display two bars for the `Hoge` gene: one for the `Control` group and one for the `Treatment_X` group.
 Individual data points will be scattered over the bars, and the bar for `Treatment_X` will be noticeably lower than the `Control` bar.
 A significance bracket (`***`) will connect the two bars.

-**Statistics Table:** The table below the plot will show the result of the Welch's t-test performed on the ΔCq values.
+**Statistics Table:** The table below the plot will show the result of the Welch's *t*-test performed on the ΔCq values.
 The p-value will be very small, resulting in a high significance level.

 | gene | group1  | group2      | p_value  | sig |
 | :--- | :------ | :---------- | :------- | :-- |